Washi no Sato (Washi paper village) with abundant water and tradition – Ogawa-machi and Higashichichibu-mura

 Ogawa-machi: Ideal for Sake Brewing ~ Utilizing Abundant Groundwater for Sake Production

-In fact, Saitama Prefecture ranks fourth in Japan for sake production, making it a thriving area for sake brewing, with many breweries located within the prefecture.
+Japanese sake has gained international attention, giving birth to many sake enthusiasts who are captivated by its charm.
+In fact, Saitama Prefecture ranks fourth in Japan for sake production, and is a thriving area for sake brewing, with many breweries located in the prefecture.

 The key to the taste of Japanese sake lies in high-quality water.
 The surrounding area of Ogawa-machi, which can produce high-quality washi paper, is a sake-producing region that benefits from its abundant water resources.

-The first reason is that at that time, Ogawa-machi was a place where two roads intersected: the Chichibu Oukan Highway, which connected Edo (present-day Tokyo) and Chichibu, and the Hachioji Kaido Road, which connected Hachioji (Tokyo) and Joshu (present-day Gunma Prefecture).
+The first reason is the intersection of two major roads in Ogawa-machi at that time: the Chichibu Oukan Highway, which connected Edo (present-day Tokyo) and Chichibu, and the Hachioji Kaido Road, which connected Hachioji (Tokyo) and Joshu (present-day Gunma Prefecture).
+This intersection attracted many people.
+The second reason is that Ogawa-machi was blessed with high-quality water, which is crucial for brewing sake.

+Ogawa-machi’s water is limestone-based and has a high mineral content, which promotes the growth of yeast, allowing for minimal processing and making it ideal for sake brewing.
 Using mineral-rich underground water from the mountains of Chichibu, including Mount Buko, Matsuoka Brewing’s sake has a unique taste that enhances both flavor and aroma, beloved by many.
-The sake produced here, called “Mikadomatsu,” has won a gold award at National Research Institute of Brewing.
+The sake produced here, called “Mikadomatsu,” has won a gold award at the National Research Institute of Brewing.

+The brewery is open for casual visits, welcoming solo visitors as well as groups, and offers guided tours in both Japanese and English.
+At the onsite brewery restaurant, “Shofuan,” guests can dine while enjoying a view of the garden.
 In addition to tasting Japanese sake and brewing water, visitors can explore a wide range of unique products such as sake-infused jellies and organic cosmetics available only at the brewery.
-Why not visit as a chance to experience Ogawa-machi’s high-quality water firsthand?
+Why not visit for a chance to experience Ogawa-machi’s high-quality water firsthand?

 Matsuoka Brewery Co., Ltd.